Information Criterion for Boltzmann Approximation Problems: Cross-Entropy Information Criterion for the BA problem

-Because the CIC is based on the MCE, we first characterize the asymptotic behavior of the MCE.
-The MCE, which is a minimizer of \eqref{eq:C_bar_theta}, is an M-estimator \citep{huber1964robust}, so that the M-estimation theory \citep{van1998asymptotic} applies to the MCE.
+The MCE is a minimizer of \eqref{eq:C_bar_theta} so it is an M-estimator \citep{huber1964robust}, which allows us to use the M-estimation theory \citep{van1998asymptotic}.
 Hereafter, we assume the parameter minimizing the true cross-entropy, is unique.
-Then, the MCE $\boldsymbol{\hat{\theta}}_n$ is a strongly consistent estimator of $\boldsymbol{\theta}^*$ (Lemma~\ref{lemma:consistency}) and is asymptotically normal (Lemma~\ref{lemma:asymp_norm}) under standard regularity conditions (see Assumptions \ref{assump:C1}--\ref{assump:C9} in Appendix A).
-We note that the compactness of $\boldsymbol{\Theta}_d$ is only assumed for Lemma~\ref{lemma:consistency}, not for the subsequent results.
-But, some of the later results, including Lemma~\ref{lemma:asymp_norm}, will require \textit{weak} consistency of $\boldsymbol{\hat{\theta}}_n$.
+Then, the MCE $\boldsymbol{\hat{\theta}}_n$ is a strongly consistent estimator of $\boldsymbol{\theta}^*$ (Lemma~\ref{lemma:consistency}) and has asymptotic normality (Lemma~\ref{lemma:asymp_norm}) under standard regularity conditions (see assumptions in Appendix A).